 Michael Clay Thompson Curriculum: Design and Appearance

-Michael Clay Thompson not only wrote the language arts curriculum for Royal Fireworks Press, he designed all of the books.
+Michael Clay Thompson not only wrote the language arts curriculum for Royal Fireworks Press; he designed all of the books.
 He understands the relationship of ideas to presentation.
-If you look at the first chapter of The Music of the Hemispheres, you see that the reader immediately is imbued with the sounds of the language from looking at the book spread out before him or her.
+If you look at the first chapter of The Music of the Hemispheres, you see that the reader immediately is imbued with the sounds of the language.
 Michael does not make words fit on a page.
 He makes ideas and understanding fit on pages, and those ideas and understanding are presented in ways that other publishers would find highly inefficient.
-There is a lot of white space.
+There is a great deal of white space.
 Letters bleed off the page.
 If he has a few simple concepts, he does not try to force them together onto one page to squeeze a few dollars out of the cost of manufacture.
 Michael is concerned with making certain the child gets it and enjoys getting it.
 He does not cut corners on ideas.

 Michael tends to use a soft blue, as well as various shades of gray, when his publisher will allow it.
-The blue and gray are calming colors, an influence to slow down the child’s metabolism and allow him or her to respond to the written word and presented image.
+The blue and gray are calming colors, an influence to slow down the child’s metabolism, allowing the child to respond to the written word and presented image.
 Michael avoids colors like orange that tend to raise metabolic levels and influence children toward a more frenzied response to stimuli.
 A calm child is a child who can take the time to learn, and this is the state in which Michael wants his readers.
 So many textbook publishers simply splash a primary pallet across the page as though it itself is where the child’s concentration should focus.
 Their aim is to startle, and the result is that they disrupt learning rather than enhance it.